Mixed-orientation marriage: Supports for those in mixed-orientation marriages

 In the wake of the 2005 film Brokeback Mountain, which features two cowboys who are married to women and fall in love with each other, a 2006 New York Times article reported that "although precise numbers are impossible to come by, 10,000 to 20,000 wives of gay husbands have contacted online support groups, and increasing numbers of them are women in their 20s or 30s."

 OurPath (previously the Straight Spouse Network), a volunteer-run peer-to-peer support organization for straight people in mixed-orientation marriages, has more than 50 local support groups in the United States and affiliated support groups in Canada, Australia, India, and Britain.
 OurPath responds to an average of 145 new support requests each month.

 Husbands Out to Wives (HOW) is an online world-wide support group for married gay or bisexual men who have (or intend to) come out to their wives.
 HOW is a secure, confidential site accessed only through a vetting process.
-Men who are gay or bisexual (or pan or fluid) husband of a woman, out to or committed to coming out to her, can join HOW by contacting how-support.org/ using a confidential email address, for further details about the group and instructions for joining.
+Men who are a gay, bisexual or otherwise LGBTQ-identifying husband of a woman, out to or committed to coming out to her, can join HOW by contacting how-support.org/ using a confidential email address, for further details about the group and instructions for joining.

 Amity Pierce Buxton, a partner to HOW in its early years, and a long-time advocate for partners in mixed-orientation marriages and an early researcher in this area, noted that "peers provide the most support, while therapists are often unfamiliar with sexual orientation, mixed orientation couples, or societal attitudes that impact mixed orientation families."